SekiroSake/iWannaP/README.md

 # iWannaP
 For Udacity Front-End Developer Nanodegree

+## Try it now
+Check out at my website http://wang-hang.com/ and then click on iWannaP

 ## About
 * This app helps you to find local restrooms in San Francisco area.
 * Up to three most visited nearby places around the restroom.